-On October 6, 2011, Governor Andrew M. Cuomo issued Executive Order 26, which directed state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
+On October 6, 2011, Governor Andrew M. Cuomo issued Executive Order 26, which directed executive branch state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
 Individuals of LEP are identified in a Language Access Plan developed by each agency.

 Interpretation is spoken and translation is written.
 Affected agencies should provide an interpreter for any language.
 This service is primarily provided by telephone.
 The agency should also translate select vital documents into specific languages.
 The documents and languages they are translated into are identified in the Language Access Plan.

 The U.S. Department of Justice Language Access Assistance Guide states, “vital written documents include, but are not limited to:

 At the moment, Spanish, Chinese, Russian, Haitian-Creole, Bengali, and Korean are the six most common non-English languages spoken in the state.
 This is based on US Census data and may change over time.

-Each agency has a Language Access Coordinator to oversee the agency's Language Access Plan.
+Each agency has a Language Access Coordinator to oversee that agency's Language Access Plan.
 The Deputy Secretary to the Governor for Civil Rights will make sure each agency complies with the order.